technomancy/leiningen/doc/GPG.md

     gpg --send-keys 2ADFB13E # use your id instead

-This pushes a copy of your public key to one of a cluster of free key servers, and the key is propogated to all of the other servers in the cluster in short order.
+This pushes a copy of your public key to one of a cluster of free key servers, and the key is propagated to all of the other servers in the cluster in short order.

 If your keypair is compromised, you can publish a revocation